pasha112sergey/depop_extension/README.md

 1. First, `manifest.json` declares the metadata about the browser extension, which allows the browser to understand, allow, and manage the application's behavior when installed.

 2. Second, `background.js`, together with `esbuild` bundler, creates a file `dist/background.bundle.js`, which controls the background service worker for the application.
-This is the script that runs independently of the web page and lives in its own content.
+This is the script that runs independently of the web page.
 As the name suggests, it runs in the background, even when the browser is not displaying the tab.
 This file and its logic are essential for traversing the tabs and scraping the necessary data that we will then use in the email.
+It is also responsible for handling the Gmail API call.

-3. Third, `popup.js` handles the extension popup window, and all the logic concerning buttons, displaying the order table, and the rest.
+3. Third, `popup.js` handles the extension's popup window.
+It controls all the logic concerning button and displaying the table of orders.
 On different user actions, it sends messages to the **background service worker** via the `chrome.runtime.sendMessage`.
 It is through this protocol that the service worker and the user interact.
 The logic in this file also reads the runtime responses that the background sends, and dynamically builds HTML elements to display the scraped data.

 4. Lastly, `output.css` is the Tailwind styles file that makes the `popup.html` file nice and user-friendly.
-I tried to make the styles acceptable and nice to the eye, but did not put too much emphasis on crazy effects and animations.
+I tried to make the styles acceptable and nice to the eye, but did not put too much emphasis on any crazy effects and animations.

 > `/images` directory contains the icon that shows up in the extension bar, the background image for `popup.html`, and the trash icon to remove orders

+## A preview of the extension window

 <p align="center">
 <img src=image.png alt="popup preview" width="400">